vallegaa/vallegaa.github.io/README.md

 ### GitHub Pages Setup

-Hosting our resume over a static site hosting service such as GitHub Pages offers speed and simplicity (Etter, 2016, p.
-26).
-Firstly, it gives you the power to correct content errors instantaneously and allows your content to be synchronized with the latest software release (Etter, 2016, p.
-26).
+Hosting our resume over a static site hosting service such as GitHub Pages offers speed and simplicity.
+Firstly, it gives you the power to correct content errors instantaneously and allows your content to be synchronized with the latest software release.
 Moreover, all that is needed is the contents of your resume written in Markdown and a static site generator.
-It removes all the obstacles of server-side application dependencies, databases, and any installations (Etter, 2016, p.
-26).
+As Etter describes, it removes all the obstacles of server-side application dependencies, databases, and any installations.

 GitHub Pages is chosen as our hosting service since Jekyll offers built-in support for it which makes it easier for us to customize our content, including adding a theme.

 We will be using Git as a version control system given that it is used by GitHub Pages.
 Version control systems allow for collaboration as everyone can contribute to our documentation simultaneously.
-This is important as contributing is "one of the tenets of modern technical writing" (Etter, 2016, p.
-19).
-Furthermore, Etter (2016) describes Git as amazing for tracking changes where we can see and merge related changes as well as view file logs and track the individual with problematic content (p.
-38).
-Lastly, the most important reason to use Git or version control systems as a whole is that developers prefer them (Etter, 2016, p.
-23).
+This is important as contributing is "one of the tenets of modern technical writing" stated by Etter.
+Furthermore, Git allows for tracking changes where we can see and merge related changes as well as view file logs and track the individual with problematic content.
+Lastly, Etter mentions the most important reason to use Git or version control systems as a whole is that developers prefer them.
 For instance, developers might feel reluctant to collaborate with technical writers if their preferred method is sending files over email.

 Some basic Git operations we will be using are `clone`, `add`, `commit`, and `push`.
 A description of each operation can be found on git's website found in the  [More Resources](#More-Resources) section.